RvN-R/glassjungle/TESTING.md

 * **We need a platform that allows users to purchase product** I've built a number of apps within the project that allows registered and non registered users to view all of the product avalaible on the site, add product they want to purchase to a cart, amend that cart, progress the cart to the checkout and purchase and place an order for those items.

-* **We need a platform that notifies users who have registered an account to document there previous purchase history.**
+* **We need a platform that notifies registered users of their previous purchase history.**
 Providing a user has registered an account once they have logged in if they go to the "My Account" link on the top right hand corner of the navigation bar and click the icon the drop down should appear with "Profile" in it.
 The user can click the "Profile" link and be transported to their Profile page.
 The page will display there shipping information on left hand side (that can be amended) and their purchasing history on the right.
 They can click any order number and that will open a summary of the order.
 However, the user has to purchase product logged into there account, if they aren't logged in when they purchase then that purchase won't appear in there history.

 ## Testing User Stories from UX section in README